-- Engineering and Development Services US\$269.688 (2022: US\$19.287.531) - Commissions and performance fees US\$354.065 (2022: US\$0)
+- Engineering and development services: US\$0 (2023: US\$269.688) - Commissions and performance fees: US\$132.904 (2023: US\$354.065)

-There were pervasive deficiencies in the explanation and justification of these expenses in the accounting entries and their documentation, including of their authorisation, made available to us, in particular the invoices, which in numerous cases were missing.

-Consequently, we have been unable to obtain sufficient appropriate audit evidence in respect of the occurrence, validity and authenticity, classification, completeness, and cut off of these expenses.
+There were pervasive deficiencies in the explanation and documentation of these expenses, including missing invoices and inadequate authorisation.
+Consequently, we were unable to obtain sufficient appropriate audit evidence regarding their occurrence, validity, classification, completeness or cut-off.
+Material adjustments to these amounts might therefore have been necessary.

-Accordingly, material adjustments might have been necessary to their reported amounts.

-II.H2.2.
-Directors' Salaries
+II.H2.2 Directors' Salaries

-The staff costs of US\$115.116 (2022: US\$62.377), in the statement of profit and loss and other comprehensive income relate wholly and exclusively to Directors' Salaries.
+Staff costs of US\$95.537 (2023: US\$115.116) relate wholly to directors' salaries.

-Based on our evidence, there were pervasive deficiencies in the explanation and justification of these reported salaries in the accounting entries and their documentation, including their authorisation or approval.

-Consequently, we have been unable to obtain sufficient appropriate audit evidence in respect of the occurrence, validity and authenticity, classification, completeness, and cut off of these expenses.
+Based on our evidence, there were pervasive deficiencies in the explanation, documentation and authorisation of these salaries.
+Accordingly, we were unable to obtain sufficient appropriate audit evidence regarding their occurrence, validity, classification, completeness or cut-off.
+Material adjustments to these amounts might therefore have been necessary.

-Accordingly, material adjustments might have been necessary to their reported amounts.

-II.H2.3.
-Other expenses
+II.H2.3 Other expenses